McShelby/hugo-theme-relearn/exampleSite/content/basics/generator/_index.en.md

 Once you've changed a color, the variant switch will show a "My custom variant" entry and your changes are stored in the browser.
 You can change pages and even close the browser without losing your changes.

-Once you are satisfied, you can download the new variants file and install it in your site.
+Once you are satisfied, you can download the new variants file and copy it into your site's `static/css` directory.
+Afterwards you have to adjust the `themeVariant` parameter in your `config.toml` to your chosen file name.

+Eg. if your new variants file is named `theme-my-custom-variant.css`, you have to set `themeVariant='my-custom-variant'` to use it.

 {{% notice note %}}
 This only works in modern browsers.